Whether you're an avid listener of podcasts or just always fancied hosting your own, starting a podcast doesn't have to break the bank.

 Whether you're talking about soccer or the latest sci-fi releases, your podcast will no doubt have opportunities for selling digital products.
 Not only are these a lot easier to produce than physical items, but fulfillment is a breeze — especially with Whop.

 From eBooks to digital guides and how-tos, you can pretty much create anything online and sell it via your whop.
 Create some hype around your digital products by sending emails to your audience and dropping mentions into your podcast.
+You can even update your podcast cover art to promote new products.

 10. Repeat this process